andrewwhitehouse/learningrust.github.io/doc/03-data-types.md

 1. If we knew we didn't need to handle negative numbers, which type should we use instead of `i64`
 2. In some cases, Rust uses an architecture-dependent type; what is the type of `[1,2,3].len()` ?
+3. What is the naming [convetion](https://github.com/rust-lang/rfcs/blob/master/text/0430-finalizing-naming-conventions.md) for Rust functions known as?
-3. Update your programme to print the Emoji corresponding to Unicode character `1F44F`
+4. Update your programme to print the Emoji corresponding to Unicode character `1F44F`

 [details="Answers"]
 1. u64
 2. usize
+3. snake case
-3. :clap:
+4. :clap:
 [/details]